ArtemBlue/Random-Tools/README.md

 ### 3. Wi-Fi Adapter Tuner (WAT)

-The Wi-Fi Adapter Tuner (WAT) is an application that configures advanced properties for Wi-Fi adapters and adjusts TCP parameters on a Windows system.
+The Wi-Fi Adapter Tuner (WAT) is an application that configures advanced properties for Wi-Fi adapters and adjusts TCP parameters on a Windows system to optimize network performance.
 It provides a user-friendly graphical interface to manage network settings effectively.

 - **[Go to Wi-Fi Adapter Tuner](WAT/)**